-High protein Cottage Cheese Banana Bread is a moist, gluten-free quick bread made in one bowl with 11 grams of protein!
+This Cottage Cheese Banana Bread is moist, fluffy and delicious banana bread made in one bowl.
+It’s lower in sugar and contains 11 grams of protein!

-We also love this cottage cheese zucchini bread and Greek yogurt banana bread!
+We also love this cottage cheese zucchini bread, Greek yogurt banana bread and 3 ingredient banana bread!

 Cottage cheese banana bread in a loaf pan.
 Bananas and cottage cheese on a counter.

-This cottage cheese banana bread recipe is a version of my viral almond flour banana bread but instead of oil made with cottage cheese to add moisture and boost the protein.
+This cottage cheese banana bread is a version of my viral almond flour banana bread but instead of oil made with cottage cheese to add moisture, cut back on oil and boost the protein.

-• Higher in protein: Eggs, cottage cheese, and almond flour provide 11 grams of protein per slice!
+• High in protein: Eggs, cottage cheese, and almond flour provide 11 grams of protein per slice!

 Ingredients for Cottage Cheese Banana Bread